actsasrob/lircdo/README.md

 #### Install Debian Jessie/Raspbian

 Highly recommend using Raspbian with Debian Jessie operating system.
 I found the LIRC libraries under Debian Stretch to be unstable.
-After reverting back to Debian Jessie I've had no problems with the linux LIRC libraries.)
+After reverting back to Debian Jessie I've had no problems with the linux LIRC libraries.
 Raspberry Pi Model 3 computers have additional gpio pins not available via Raspberry Pi Model 2 computers.
 Recommend using a Raspberry Pi Model 3.

 ##### Download Raspian image
-You can find the zip file containing Raspbian using Debian Jessie [here](http://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/)
+You can find the zip file containing Raspbian using Debian Jessie [here](http://downloads.raspberrypi.org/raspbian/images/raspbian-2017-07-05/).

 I use the Rapsbian 2017-07-05 image and all my testing has used this image.
 Please use this image.